How to buy Art (like a professional)

 Instead, consider if the purchase makes financial sense for you.
 There’s nothing wrong with spending £2,000 on a painting you love and have the perfect spot for displaying.

 If you’re unsure, be polite but ask how they arrived at the price.
 This works best if you’re asking a gallery employee or an auctioneer.
+Otherwise, you’ll have to be diplomatic and hope you can still buy art directly from that artist!

 For example: Has the artist been featured in the FT’s how to spend it or Sunday Times?
 Did they recently complete a commission for a well-known collector?
 Have they recently died?
 Or been involved in a high profiled exhibition?

-Track your purchase
+Track your purchases

 Art is made more valuable by its provenance.
 Therefore it’s worth saving any information you have (such as emails, invoices, and receipts) to establish a clear, traceable path from the artist to you.